-Home occupation and bed and breakfast uses will be governed by the policies in Part 5 7 of this Plan.
+Home occupation and bed and breakfast uses will be governed by the policies in Part 5 7.3.4 of this Plan.

-Secondary units will be governed by the policies in Section 7.3.3.
+Garden Suites will be governed by the policies in Section 7.3.2 and Secondary units will be governed by the policies in Section 7.3.3.

 e)

-Development proposals near existing or proposed industrial uses or areas should comply with the Ministry of Environment and Climate Change Guidelines governing the separation distance between industrial facilities and sensitive land uses.
+Development proposals near existing or proposed industrial uses or areas should comply with the Ministry of Environment, Conservation and Parks Guidelines governing the separation distance between industrial facilities and sensitive land uses.

 f

-Development proposals near existing or proposed railway corridors or major roads such as arterials and collectors shall comply with Ministry of Environment and Climate Change Guidelines respecting noise and vibration.
+Development proposals near existing or proposed railway corridors or major roads such as arterials and collectors shall comply with Ministry of Environment, Conservation and Parks Guidelines respecting noise and vibration.
 Studies required to confirm compliance and mitigation measures shall be prepared by a professional qualified in the field.

 To promote the development of more affordable housing units, the Township may prepare a comprehensive housing assessment and develop Inclusionary Zoning Official Plan policies.